webpro-nl/knip/README.md

 - [x] Built-in support for [workspaces (monorepos)][1]
 - [x] Growing list of [built-in plugins][2]
 - [x] Use [compilers][3] to include other file types (e.g. `.mdx`, `.vue`, `.svelte`)
-- [x] Checks npm scripts for used and unlisted dependencies
+- [x] Finds binaries and dependencies in npm scripts, and a lot more locations
 - [x] Finds unused members of classes and enums
 - [x] Finds duplicate exports
 - [x] Supports any combination of JavaScript and TypeScript